farukgit123/First-Repository/README.md

 # First-Repository
-This is the first Devops Git Repository
+This is the Second Devops Git Repository